flosell/lambdacd/doc/howto.md

 To do that, you need to create your own ui-routes that point to your custom UI instead of using the ones provided by `lambdacd.ui.ui-server/ui-for`

 For an example that adds a navigation bar, check out https://github.com/flosell/lambdacd-cookie-cutter-pipeline-example/blob/header-with-navigation/src/pipeline_templates/custom_ui.clj

+## Can I display my build output in a structured way?

+Some build steps produce very specific outputs that are interesting to the user, e.g. test results, a list of artifacts and so on.
+The LambdaCD UI can interpret such information under the `:details`-key in a step result.
+For details, see the [build step documentation](https://github.com/flosell/lambdacd/wiki/Build-Steps) in the wiki